chili-publish/grafx-documentation/docs/GraFx-Studio/guides/variables/define/index.md

 ### Visibility conditions

-When the "Visible" setting is enabled (is enable by default), there is an option to add one or more visibility conditions.
+When the "Visible" setting is enabled (is enabled by default), there is an option to add one or more visibility conditions.
 Only if ALL conditions are met the variable is visible for the end-user.

 The visibility conditions: